×

 The Spartans defeated county rival Dike-New Hartford in the Class 1A championship, 28-7, for a third consecutive state title and extended the program’s winning streak to 39 games in a row, hoisting the championship trophy at the UNI-Dome.

 Grundy Center is the ninth team in Iowa high school football history to win at least three state titles in a row.
 It’s the sixth title in the school’s history, which currently ranks sixth among all schools in Iowa history.
-The Spartans’ 39-game winning streak is also tied for the 10th-longest in Iowa history, joining Crestland (1967-1972) in the all-time top 10.
+The Spartans’ 39-game winning streak is also tied for the 11th-longest in Iowa history, joining Crestland (1967-1972).

 History is more than just for record books at Grundy Center, though.

-History also instructs the culture that head coach Travis Zajac has built brick-by-brick with his passionate assistant coaches, a culture which has swept through the community, seeping into the roots of family trees that entwine into a connected series of roots, with many families celebrating multiple sons under the UNI-Dome in recent years, and all of the families full-throated in their support as Spartan Nation.
+History also instructs the culture that head coach Travis Zajac has built brick-by-brick with his passionate assistant coaches, a culture which has swept through the community, seeping into the roots of family trees that entwine into a network of one Spartan Nation, with many families celebrating multiple sons under the UNI-Dome in recent years, and all of the families full-throated in their support of the mighty Grundy Center Spartans.

 T-R PHOTO BY JAKE RYDER - Grundy Center senior Klayton Freed (52) and teammates acknowledge their fans after claiming Thursday’s Class 1A state football championship with a 28-7 victory over Dike-New Hartford.